Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 | :meth:`~pytorch_lightning.trainer.trainer.Trainer.predict`    | :attr:`~pytorch_lightning.trainer.trainer.Trainer.predict_loop`       | :class:`~pytorch_lightning.loops.dataloader.prediction_loop.PredictionLoop`   |
 +---------------------------------------------------------------+-----------------------------------------------------------------------+-------------------------------------------------------------------------------+

-When the user calls :code:`Trainer.method`, it redirects to the corresponding :code:`Trainer.loop.run()` which implements the main logic of that particular Lightning loop.
+When the user calls :code:`Trainer.<entry-point>`, it redirects to the corresponding :code:`Trainer.loop.run()` which implements the main logic of that particular Lightning loop.
 Think of it as the start of a Python :code:`while` loop.
 The :meth:`~pytorch_lightning.loops.base.Loop.run` method is part of the base :class:`~pytorch_lightning.loops.base.Loop` class that every loop inherits from (like every model inherits from LightningModule).